dan933/dan933/README.md

 ### Hello my name is Daniel 😊

 - 🔭 I’m currently working on personal projects using AWS services
-- 🌱 I’m currently learning AWS cloud services such as DynamoDB Cognito and lambda functions.
+- 🌱 I’m currently learning Vue and Vuetify and lambda functions.

 I have created web applications with the following technologies: